MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UMService.md

 ```

 ### -IPAddressFamily
-!!!
-Exchange Server 2013

-The IPAddressFamily parameter specifies whether the UM IP gateway will use Internet Protocol version 4 (IPv4), IPv6, or both to communicate.
-If set to IPv4Only, the UM IP gateway only uses IPv4 to communicate.
-If set to IPv6Only, the UM IP gateway only uses IPv6.
-If set to Any, IPv6 is used first, and then if necessary, it falls back to IPv4.
-The default is IPv4Only.

-!!!
-Exchange Server 2016

 The IPAddressFamily parameter specifies whether the UM IP gateway will use IPv4, IPv6, or both to communicate.
 Valid values are:

 - IPv4

 - IPv6

-- Any: IPv6 is used first, and if necessary, the UM IP gateway falls back to IPv4.
+- Any: IPv6 is used first and if necessary, the UM IP gateway falls back to IPv4.
 This is the default value.

 ```yaml
 Type: IPv4Only | IPv6Only | Any